mstksg/inCode/copy/entries/typed-sm-lc-1.md

 more critical than ever, in the age of agentic coding and LLM.
 I've been using LLMs in my daily coding for many months now at this point, and one common pattern I've noticed: when I start with a design with very clear, very strict types, LLMs excel.
-They make much fewer errors and receive more immediate feedback in their functionality and progress, and don't have to sprinkle their code with hundreds of defensive guardrails (`x != null`).
+They make much fewer errors, and the type system provides more immediate feedback on their progress, without needing hundreds of defensive `x != null`-style guard pollution.

 Once I can express what I want in the language of extreme "invalid states unrepresentable" types, LLM agents no longer feel like agents of chaotic